 Rhonda Reid holds a doctoral degree in Curriculum, Instruction, and the Science of Learning with an emphasis upon writing instruction in higher education.
 Her dissertation, "Negotiating Unfamiliar Genres: A Writing Center Study" examines the writing center conference as a vantage point into student experience with writing curriculum, particularly the development of genre awareness.
 She provides strategic leadership for the Center, teaches Writing Center Theory and Practice, and designs professional development workshops for writing consultants and faculty.
 Prior to directing the Center, Rhonda taught college writing and literature for more than 25 years.
-She enjoys yoga, walking her dog, and talking to writers.
+Outside of work hours she can be found walking her white german shepherd.

-Odette Reid is a PhD candidate in Curriculum, Instruction, and the Science of Learning (CISL) in the University at Buffalo’s Graduate School of Education.
-Currently in her dissertation stage, her research focuses on writing instruction methods using new literacy theories.
-She has been teaching developmental writing for over ten years.
+Odette Reid has a PhD in Curriculum, Instruction, and the Science of Learning.
+Her research focused on teaching writing using an antiracist pedagogy, via new literacies theories and the ideological model of literacy.
 Her passion for equity and inclusivity in education realizes itself in an anti-racist lens through which her pedagogy and literacy theories are shaped.
 Odette has taught writing instruction for over ten years at various colleges.
 She likes to help students identify their writing process and recognize how writing can empower them inside and outside of academia.
 She provides positive and informed leadership over the day-to-day management of CEW operations.
-When she is not writing and conducting research, Odette likes to exercise, read, do volunteer work within the community, and advocate for social justice.
+Odette likes to exercise, read, write, volunteer in the community, and advocate for social justice.
 She loves superheroes like Black Panther and Wonder Woman, but questions whether or not Batman is a real hero.
 As a Jamaican Canadian, she loves spicy food, poutine, and fall colors, but would prefer a hot summer day in July over a cold snowy day in January.